-Risk Management Manual: CSLP entered into a reinsurance contract covering any risk above EUR 20'000 for new business (with commencement date as from 14 August 2017) and EUR 5'000 for existing business (with a commencement date up to 14 August 2017) in case of death of the insured person.
+With regards to mass surrender, there are new re-insurance solutions available in the market but for the moment such solutions are not further considered.
+The only risk mitigation actively carried out is with regards to the transfer of the mortality risk as described in CSLP's Risk Management Manual: CSLP entered into a reinsurance contract covering any risk above a certain retention for new business (with commencement date as from 14 August 2017) and a significant lower retention for existing business (with a commencement date up to 14 August 2017) in case of death of the insured person.